BetterLuke/databases/README.md

 1. Download and unzip the project folder from [here](https://github.com/hanwenyan/databases/archive/master.zip).
 2. Go to the vagrant folder and run `vagrant up` and `vagrant ssh`.
-3. Run `psql tournament -f tournament.sql` which will create the tournament database.
+3. Run `createdb tournament` in the command line to create a tournament database.
-4. Run `python tournament_test.py` which will run the provided test suite to test the database and code.
+4. Run `psql -f tournament.sql && python tournament_test.py` which will create the database tables and run the provided test suite to test the database and code.
 5. Run `psql tournament` in order to perform queries against the database.

 ## Creators